04 Jul 2022 |

 Research laboratories : DYNAMO – Research Laboratory in Machine, Process and Structural Dynamics NUMERIX – Organizational Engineering Research Laboratory for the Digital Enterprise CÉRIÉC – Centre for Intersectoral Study and Research into the Circular Economy CIRODD- Centre interdisciplinaire de recherche en opérationnalisation du développement durable

 Lucas Hof is a professor in the Department of Mechanical Engineering at ÉTS.
-His research interests include advanced and circular manufacturing, micromachining, mechatronics and electrochemical manufacturing.
+His research focuses on advanced and circular manufacturing in the context of sustainable development.

 Program : Mechanical Engineering